New Jersey Amateur Baseball League Rules

 2. Judgment calls by an umpire may not be protested.

-3. A manager who wishes to protest must advise the opposing manager and the home-plate umpire of his decision to protest the game prior to the next pitch thrown or before a runner is retired.
+3. A manager who wishes to protest must advise the opposing manager and the home-plate umpire of his decision to protest the game before the next pitch is thrown or before a runner is retired.

 4. A protest arising from a game-ending play must be lodged with the League Council on the date of the incident.

-6. In the event that a replay is ordered, the game shall be replayed as a new game.
+6. If a replay is ordered, the game shall be replayed as a new game.